An Easy “On the Go” Tool for Helping to Tell the Story of an Educational Adventure Tour

 Your job as a non-profit marketer is to find how you can differentiate your product (natural area, park, watershed, historical site, etc.) within the mind of the customer.
 You need to provide more products that are medium and strong.

-The hallmark of a medium-strength product is an ability to engage the user and better appreciate the local resource, parks, natural areas, etc.
+The hallmark of a medium-strength product is the ability to engage the user and better appreciate the local resources, parks, natural areas, etc.

 Examples: Water bottles, walking sticks, local guidebooks, and plush animal puppets.
 The more sustainably sourced these are, the stronger they will be.